calebmckay1/calebmckay1.github.io/_posts/2020-05-27-What Causes Happiness?.md

 &ensp; &ensp; It appears that the happiest regions reside in Australia / New Zealand, and North America, followed by Western Europe and Latin America, where the least happiest region seems to be Africa.
-It also appears that happiness doesnt change much from year to year.
+It also appears that the level of happiness doesnt change much from year to year.
 Lets get a closer look based on country now.